CP1404/Practicals/prac_09/README.md

 - the `import` is NOT at the top like usual.
 The reason we don't import the `Guitar` class at the top, is because we only need it when we run the testing code.
 - `assert` is used to ensure that a default-value `Musician` is setup correctly.
 - We add `Guitar` objects to the `Musician` object's list of instruments.
-This is the "Musician has Guitar" composition relationship.
+This is the "Musician has Guitar" association relationship.

 ### Band

 Now, write the missing `Band` class that `my_band.py` uses.

-"Band has Musicians" in much the same way that "Musician has Guitars" (composition).
+"Band has Musicians" in much the same way that "Musician has Guitars" (association).
 Here's what you should see when your `Band` class is correct:

     band (str)